pietryszak/fedora-installer/README.md

 ---

 ### After installation you can add extra futures:
+* Dropbox

+Just open Dropbox and automatic install configure it fot you

 * Polish date and time format in system

 If you not need polish date and time format in system just use this script